 Typical Atrial Flutter (Common, or Type I Atrial Flutter)

-Involves the inferior vena cava – tricuspid isthmus in the reentry circuit.
+Involves the IVC & tricuspid isthmus in the reentry circuit.
 Can be further classified based on the direction of the circuit:

-- Negative flutter waves in leads II,III, aVF
+- Inverted flutter waves in leads II,III, aVF

 - Positive flutter waves in leads II, III, aVF

-- Does not fulfil criteria for either type of typical atrial flutter.
+- Does not fulfil criteria for typical atrial flutter.